muratk5n/thirdwave/en/README.md

 ---

-Mujahideen were the good guys then (remember *Rambo 3*).
-Some of the mujahideen formed Taliban later.
+Mujahideen were the good guys then (remember *Rambo 3*), some of whom formed the Taliban later.

 ---